dhruvkangaroo/BattleShip-Web-Game/README.md

 - **Restart Option**: Quickly reset the game for a fresh start.

 ## How to Play
-1. Open the game in your browser by opening the [index.html](https://dhruvkangaroo.github.io/BattleShip-Web-Game/) file.
+1. Open the game in your browser by opening this link --> [BattleShip Website](https://dhruvkangaroo.github.io/BattleShip-Web-Game/) file.
 2. Enter your name in the input field.
 3. Place your ships manually or use the **Randomize Ships** button.
 4. Start the game by clicking **Start Game**.